Vortex-scripts/BloxyBin-Key-System/README.md

 # ⚠️ EXECUTORS THAT ARE ON EMULATORS MAY NOT SAVE KEYS.
 I DON'T KNOW WHY IT'S NOT MY FAULT ⚠️

+# Status: BloxyBin API has changed, working on getting new API information so I can update this script.
+Will not work right now!

 # BloxyBin-Key-System
 A script that adds a Key System UI using BloxyBins Key System API.